If you've never been to a Sunday service at FCF, you probably have questions. Here are some of the most common.

 In what other ways can I participate on Sunday mornings?

-If you are looking for more teaching in addition to the worship service, we offer both adult and children's Christian education from 10:10-10:50 a.m. on Sunday mornings.
+If you are looking for more teaching in addition to the worship service, we offer both adult and children's Christian education after our Sunday worship service.
 Check out our Soul Food page for information on adult Christian Education and our children's ministry page for more on Children's Sunday School.

 Is the building wheelchair-accessible?